By-Laws of the Loudoun Beekeepers Association, Inc.

 ARTICLE IX: QUORUM

-The members in good standing of the Association in attendance at an official meeting as set forth in Article VIII, shall constitute of quorum for the transaction of any routine business of the Association.
+The members in good standing of the Association in attendance at an official meeting as set forth in Article VIII, shall constitute of quorum for the transaction of any business of the Association.

 ARTICLE X: AMENDMENTS